Georges Washington de La Fayette: Adult life

 In April 1795, Georges was sent to America with Frestrel.
 While there, he studied at Harvard University, and he was a house guest of George Washington at the presidential mansion in Philadelphia, Pennsylvania, and at the Washington family home, Mount Vernon in Virginia.
 He lived with the Washingtons for two years, from 1796 to 1798.

 In 1798, Georges returned to France from the United States.
 In 1799, the family moved to Vianen, near Utrecht during the brief time it was the Batavian Republic.
 Since Georges was turned back at the French border as an exile, he stayed behind with his father, while his mother Adrienne returned to France.
-After Napoleon's plebiscite, on 1st March 1800, he restored La Fayette's citizenship and removed their names from the émigrés list.
+After Napoleon's plebiscite, on 1 March 1800, he restored La Fayette's citizenship and removed their names from the émigrés list.

 Georges entered the army and was wounded at the Battle of Pozzolo in 1800.
 Later, he was aide-de-camp to General Grouchy at the Battle of Eylau, 1807, where he gave up his horse, at the risk of his own life.
 Napoleon's distrust of Georges' father's independence rendered promotion improbable, and Georges de La Fayette retired into private life in 1807.
-He entered the Chamber of Deputies and voted consistently on the Liberal side.
-He was away from Paris during the revolution of July 1830, but he took an active part in the Campagne des banquets, which led up to the French Revolution of 1848.
+During the Restoration he entered the Chamber of Deputies and voted consistently on the Liberal side.
+He was away from Paris during the revolution of July 1830, but he took an active part in the Campagne des banquets, which led up to the Revolution of 1848.

 Georges accompanied his father on the latter's triumphant visit to America in 1824 and 1825.
 Throughout most of the long tour, he kept close company with his father's secretary, Auguste Levasseur.
 They observed a volunteer fire company turnout in New York City.
 He met George Washington Parke Custis at Arlington House.
-He visited Mount Vernon, and he met Thomas Jefferson at Monticello.
+He visited Mount Vernon and met Thomas Jefferson at Monticello.